Chapter 2.38

 (E) Each board, commission, committee, and departmental advisory group shall submit an attendance report to the Board of Supervisors at the end of each calendar year.
 [Ord.
 5073 § 1, 2010; Ord.
 4573 § 1, 1999; Ord.
 3989 § 1, 1989; Ord.
 2733, 1979; Ord.
 2271, 1976; Ord.
 2078, 1974; prior code § 3.01.080(h)].

-(A) The members of each commission and committee may receive reimbursement for traveling and other expense incurred while on official business of the County when such reimbursement is approved in advance by the Board of Supervisors.
+(B) The members of each commission and committee may receive reimbursement for traveling and other expenses incurred while on official business of the County when such reimbursement is approved in advance by the Board of Supervisors.

-(A) The Board of Supervisors shall, when feasible, provide that each commission and committee be assisted by the County department most closely related to the function of such commission or committee, and may designate as administrative secretary to such commission or committee the head of such department; the department head may designate their representative to serve as administrative secretary.
+(A) The Board of Supervisors shall, when feasible, provide that each commission and committee be assisted by the County department most closely related to the function of such commission or committee, and the head of such department may designate a Staff Liaison to support such commission or committee.

 (A) Reporting Unscheduled Vacancies.

-(2) Any unscheduled vacancy caused by the death, incapacitation, termination, or voluntary resignation of a commission or committee member shall be reported in writing by the commission or committee chairperson to the Board and the Clerk of the Board.
-Where a vacancy has occurred as set forth in subsection (A)(1) of this section, the member vacating their seat shall be copied on the reporting correspondence.
+(2) Any unscheduled vacancy created by the death, incapacitation, removal, or voluntary resignation of a commission or committee member shall be reported in writing by the commission or committee Staff Liaison to the Board and the Clerk of the Board.
+Where an unscheduled vacancy has occurred as set forth in subsection (A)(1) of this section, the Staff Liaison shall inform the Board of Supervisors and the Clerk of the Board and request initiation of the process to fill the abandoned seat, with a copy of the notification sent to the vacating commission or committee member.

-(3) Whenever the Board receives knowledge of an unscheduled vacancy, from whatever source, it shall proceed to fill the vacancy pursuant to subsection (B) of this section.
+(3) Whenever the Board receives notification of an unscheduled vacancy, from a Staff Liaison and/or affiliated department, it shall proceed to fill the vacancy pursuant to subsection (B) of this section.

 (B) Filling Unscheduled Vacancies.